khcrysalis/Protokolle/README.md

 ## License

 This project is licensed under the GPL-3.0 license.
 You can see the full details of the license [here](https://github.com/khcrysalis/Feather/blob/main/LICENSE).
+Code from Antoine is going to be under MIT, if you figure out where that is.

 By contributing to this project, you agree to license your code under the GPL-3.0 license as well (including agreeing to license exceptions), ensuring that your work, like all other contributions, remains freely accessible and open.